MicrosoftDocs/visualstudio-docs/docs/profiling/beginners-guide-to-performance-profiling.md

 In this tutorial, you will:

 > [!div class="checklist"]
-> * Collect CPU usage data
+> * Collect CPU utilization data
-> * Analyze CPU usage data
+> * Analyze CPU utilization data

-If **CPU Usage** does not give you the data that you need, other profiling tools in the [Performance Profiler](../profiling/profiling-feature-tour.md#post_mortem) provide different kinds of information that might be helpful to you.
-In many cases, the performance bottleneck of your application may be caused by something other than your CPU, such as memory, rendering UI, or network request time.

-## Step 1: Collect CPU usage data
+## Step 1: Collect CPU utilization data

 1. Open the project you want to debug in Visual Studio and set a breakpoint in your app at the point where you want to examine CPU usage.